LIX: Implicitly Infusing Spatial Geometric Prior Knowledge into Visual Semantic Segmentation for Autonomous Driving: Experiments

 \subsection{Comparison with State-of-the-Art Methods}

-As illustrated in Fig. \ref{fig.Visualizations}, LIX on the KITTI Semantic datasets consistently outperforms other KD methods, demonstrating its capacity to infuse prior spatial geometric knowledge through the combined use of DWLD and ARFD.
-This advantage is particularly pronounced in situations where RGB features alone are less informative.
-However, it is important to note that the student DNN model may encounter challenges in handling fine-grained details in complex scenarios, such as distinguishing between traffic lights and traffic signs.

-The quantitative experimental results on the vKITTI2 and KITTI Semantic datasets are presented in Table \ref{tb.kd}.
-In our baseline experiments, the teacher model uses a duplex encoder to learn semantic segmentation from RGB-D data, while the student model uses a single encoder to learn semantic segmentation exclusively from RGB images.
-These results suggest that our proposed DWLD and ARFD algorithms outperform all other SoTA LD and FD algorithms, respectively, on the vKITTI2 dataset.
-When DWLD is utilized solely for our specific task, we observe significant improvements compared to the baseline student model, which is trained exclusively on RGB images using a single encoder to learn semantic segmentation, without the incorporation of any LD algorithm.
-These results serve as strong evidence for the effectiveness and superior performance of our proposed DWLD algorithm.
+\clr{The quantitative and qualitative experimental results on the vKITTI2, KITTI Semantics, and nuImage datasets are presented in Tables \ref{tb.vk}, \ref{tb.ks} and \ref{tb.nuimg} as well as Figs. \ref{fig.kitts} and \ref{fig.nuimg}.
+In our baseline experiments, the teacher network utilizes a duplex encoder for RGB-D semantic segmentation, while the student network uses a single encoder to learn semantic clues exclusively from RGB images.
+These results suggest that the student network of our proposed LIX achieves over 90\% of the mFsc, and in some cases, is nearly comparable to that of the teacher network.
+Moreover, when DWLD is utilized solely in this specific task, we observe significant improvements compared to the baseline student network.} These results serve as strong evidence for the effectiveness and superior performance of our proposed DWLD algorithm.
 We arrive at a similar conclusion when evaluating the performance of ARFD.
-However, it achieves comparable performance when using MFNet and significantly better performance when using SNE-RoadSeg on the KITTI Semantics dataset.
-LIX, the combined use of these two algorithms enables the student DNN model with a single encoder to achieve comparable performance to that of the teacher model with a duplex encoder.
-This demonstrates the viability of our proposed KD strategy for implicit infusion of spatial geometric prior knowledge.
+LIX, the combined use of these two algorithms enables the single-modal student network to achieve comparable performance to that of the data-fusion teacher network.
+This demonstrates the effectiveness of our proposed KD strategy for the implicit infusion of spatial geometric prior knowledge.